Is Arrival (ARVL) a Keeper?

-Arrival (NASDAQ:ARVL) went up by 3.70% from its latest closing price compared to the recent 1-year high of $17.99.
-The company’s stock price has collected -4.42% of loss in the last five trading sessions.
+Arrival (NASDAQ:ARVL) went up by 1.85% from its latest closing price compared to the recent 1-year high of $17.99.
 The Wall Street Journal reported on 08/24/22 that EV Startup Arrival Is Running Out of Charge

 Is It Worth Investing in Arrival (NASDAQ :ARVL) Right Now?